 The cars used are dated Pullman-Standard and St. Louis Car Company equipment, which has been heavily refurbished.
 Additionally, the state continues to overhaul more cars.
 Everything sports a livery that is Amtrak inspired but uniquely North Carolina; silver and blue with red trim topped off by a large star on the nose of locomotives and "North Carolina" adorning their flanks.
 As demand grew the state elected to enter a second train into service over the corridor which renamed the route as the Piedmont Service.
 Today, the trains complete trips in about 3 hours and 10 minutes with train numbers listed as 73-76.
 As services have grown so has ridership and 2011 saw a jump in ridership by more than 40% over 2010 to more than 140,000 passengers!
 The route between Charlotte and Raleigh is also now owned by the state, known as the North Carolina Railroad (which in total owns 317 miles of track) with rights leased to Norfolk Southern to provide freight service.

 The Tarheel State has big plans for its future rail service as it hopes to establish high speed operations throughout its borders from Asheville to Wilmington.
-While the North Carolina Railroad has its owns website which you can visit here, to truly learn about the state’s incredible plans of passenger and commuter rail services you need to visit the North Carolina Department of Transportation’s dedicated website to such called Bytrain.org.
+While the North Carolina Railroad has its owns website to truly learn about the state’s incredible plans of passenger and commuter rail services you need to visit the North Carolina Department of Transportation’s dedicated website to such called Bytrain.org.
 This website not only give you the latest scoop concerning ongoing initiatives and plans relating to North Carolina’s railroading operations it also informs about the state’s steps to preserve right-of-ways for future rail use and keeping industries planted in its borders by providing rail access.
 All in all, the entire site is the best resource on the Internet to learn about North Carolina’s rail industry, from passenger to freight usage.
-Finally, to learn more about riding the Piedmont Service please click here to visit Amtrak's official website.